 Do you have a chlorine generator or saltwater pool?
 How do you check the levels of salt to make sure it's correct.
 Please assure us that you aren't just buying bags of salt from the grocery store, opening then, and mindlessly flinging the salt into the pool?

-It's a good idea to check out the website of your saltwater generator's manufacturer for instructions on adding salt.
-If you don't recall the brand or just need a help, this list suggests online calculators and both... iPhone, iPad, and Android apps to help you maintain your pool and monitor the salt.Continue to 5 of 6 below.
+It's a good idea to check the website of your saltwater generator's manufacturer for instructions on adding salt.
+If you don't recall the brand or just need help, this list suggests smartphone apps and online calculators... to help you maintain your pool and monitor the salt.Continue to 5 of 8 below.